-If we’ve learnt anything over the past few weeks it’s that remote UX isn’t going away.
+If we’ve learnt anything this past year it’s that remote UX isn’t going away.

 In this article, they’ve shared ways to build a long term remote UX strategy.